Advancement & Admissions Conference

 - Evan Harris, President of Pathos Consulting Group and crisis communications consultant for The Jane Group

-- Andy Clifton, Forsyth Country Day School, The Advancement Playbook
+- Andy Clifton, Forsyth Country Day School

 - Aaron Craven, Forsyth Country Day School, The Advancement Playbook